Stuycs-K/final-project-10-lin-ken-wu-eric/PRESENTATION.md

 }
 ``` -->

-First, let's change name mangle.
+First, let's change change some of the variable names.
 The following result would be:
 ```java
 public class Pol {
     public static void main(String a[]) {